lolzio5/Team05-RISCV-Final/README.md

 A similiar case is shown in the listing above, illustrating the need of an adder to compute the next PC value in the `PCRegisterF` module.
 These implicit hardware requirements make the processor less optimized but can make it less convoluted in system verilog.

-Although hardware costs are usually relatively insignificant in monetary terms (with typical 4-bit full adders costing less than 1 pound), greater hardware requirements could possibly lead to greater hardware delays, that result in slower performance, and would require more space on a silicon chip.
+Although hardware costs are usually relatively insignificant in monetary terms (with typical 4-bit full adders costing less than 1 pound), greater hardware requirements could possibly lead to greater hardware delays and would require more space on a silicon chip.

-A more hardware efficient approach would probably implement a single adder in the ALU for arithmetic computation, RET address calculation and upper instruction computation, with additional multiplexers controlled via control unit signals to select the correct ALU operands.
+A more hardware efficient approach would probably implement a single adder in the ALU for arithmetic computation, RET address calculation and upper instruction computation, with additional multiplexers to select the correct ALU operands.

+### Practicality

-Additionally, the usage of certain SystemVerilog syntax and functionality could have lead to a less efficient processor.
-For example, many modules utilise nested case statements to perform their operation (like decoders).
+The usage of certain SystemVerilog syntax and functionalities could have lead to a less efficient processor.
+For example, many modules utilise nested case statements to perform their operation (like decoders) as case statements are easy to interpret and write.
 Given that in practice, these case statements usually would be  synthesized using multiplexers, overusing nested case statements could potentially result in greater signal delay than needed (assuming no optimization is applied during synthesis).

 Also, the `inital` statement used in certain modules, like the instruction ROM and data memory RAM, may not translate directly into synthesiable hardware and is mainly applicable for simulations - a more practical implementations of an 'initial' state would need to be made for practical development.